medialab/hyphe/doc/install.md

     ./bin/install.sh
 ```

-If you are not comfortable with this or if you prefer to install from git sources, pleae follow the following documentation.
+If you are not comfortable with this or if you prefer to install from git sources, please follow the steps below.

 ## 1) Clone the source code